BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Marvell introduced its 88SS1093 NVMe SSD controllers, featuring an advanced design that places its low-density parity check technology for triple-level cell (TLC) NAND flash devices running on top of multi-level cell (MLC) NAND.

 Mellanox Technologies has developed an NVMe-oF storage reference architecture based on its BlueField system-on-a-chip (SoC) programmable processors.
-Similar to hyper-converged infrastructure, BlueField integrates compute, networking, security, storage and virtualization tools in a single device.
+Similar to hyper-converged infrastructure (HCI), BlueField integrates compute, networking, security, storage and virtualization tools in a single device.

-Microsemi Corp. teamed with American Megatrends Inc. to develop an NVMe-oF reference architecture.
-The system incorporates Microsemi Switchtec PCIe switches in Intel Rack Scale Design disaggregated composable infrastructure hardware running American Megatrends' Fabric Management Firmware.
+Microsemi Corp. teamed with American Megatrends (AMI) to develop an NVMe-oF reference architecture.
+The system incorporates Microsemi Switchtec PCIe switches in Intel Rack Scale Design (RSD) disaggregated composable infrastructure hardware running AMI's Fabric Management Firmware.

-Seagate Technology introduced its Nytro 5000 M.2 NVMe SSD and started sampling a 64 TB NVMe add-in card.
+Seagate Technology introduced its Nytro 5000 M.2 NVMe SSD and started sampling a 64 terabyte (TB) NVMe add-in card.